A circular IKEA – making the things we love last longer

 On our global website about.ikea.com you can find out more about how IKEA is working towards a world without waste.

-Adapting products for new uses is one way to make them last longer.
+Adapting products to new uses is one way to make them last longer.

 Spreading circularity across the planet